What Are The Important Factors In Marketing?

 Rule of thumb

-There’s a rule of thumb we operate with when marketing for dentists who want to deliver a lot of high-production cases: the more they want to attract patients who need extensive work, the more they have to use actual marketing technology (as outlined above).
+There’s a rule of thumb we follow when marketing for dentists who want to deliver a lot of high-production cases: the more they want to attract patients who need extensive work, the more they have to rely on actual marketing technology (as outlined above).

 A simple website or postcard with a cheap offer might get you new patients, but they are unlikely to get you the number of high-production cases you would like.